vtog/labGuides/source/ocp/lso-odf-quick-start.rst

 (LSO) and OpenShift Data Foundations (ODF).
 LSO is a pre-requisite for installing ODF on OpenShift nodes that will use local block devices.

+.. important:: With 4.11+ ODF will walk you through most these steps making the install much easier.
+The notes can still be used but I recommend using the ODF config wizard.

 .. warning::
    We’ve found that hugepages needs to be disabled before installing ODF otherwise noobaa pods won’t start correctly.
 This can be re-enabled